 |Median Salary (2018)||$92,560 (marine engineers and naval architects)*|

 Source: *U.S. Bureau of Labor Statistics

 Career Information for Naval Architects

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), naval architects earned an average annual salary of $94,040 in May 2013.
-States paying naval architects the highest annual salary included Maryland, the District of Columbia and Texas.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the median annual salary for marine engineers and naval architects was $92,560 in May 2018.
 Candidates for careers as naval architects, like other engineers, may need to earn and maintain licensure as a Professional Engineer (PE).
 Many of these professionals hold a mariner's license as well.